Stay Fit and Motivated During Winter: Top Workout Tips

 It may not be easy to stay active in the winter.
 However, if you want to reach your fitness goals, then there is a way.
 You don't have to stop exercising in the cold weather.
 If you're worried about becoming less motivated and active during the cold months, these tips will help.

 Have a goal in mind for your winter fitness plan, but make it realistic.
-Make big goals manageable with smaller ones.
+Make big goals manageable by breaking them into smaller ones.
 This will keep you excited and committed.
-Indoor winter is great exercise time, and you have no excuse not to make an effort.
+Indoor winter is a great time for exercise; you have no excuse not to make an effort.

 • Get structure and support with virtual fitness classes